cryoSENSE: Compressive Sensing Enables High-throughput Microscopy with Sparse and Generative Priors on the Protein Cryo-EM Image Manifold: Experimental Setup

 \subsection{High-fidelity Reconstruction Setup}

 For our reconstruction experiments, we selected $16$ random images from the validation set, which the DDPMs used in cryoSENSE did not see during training, and used that across all runs.
-For all runs, we compute LPIPS and SSIM and plot the mean and standard deviation.
+For all runs, we compute LPIPS, SSIM, and PSNR and plot the mean and standard deviation.